lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 #### Physical constraints in the evolution of the eye

-Solar radiation is the main source of high-exergy free energy in the open biosphere, and its exploitation is therefore strongly selected for, such as in photosynthesis, photocatalysis and eyesight.
+Solar radiation is the main source of high-exergy (low-entropy) free energy in the open biosphere, and its exploitation is therefore strongly selected for, such as in photosynthesis, photocatalysis and eyesight.
 At the molecular level, interaction with light requires a molecule that can absorb photons at the appropriate energy (wavelength), typically found in highly conjugated organic molecules.
 For wavelengths in the visible spectrum (most intense at Earth's surface), these molecules include e.g. chlorophyll, retinal, 7-dehydrocholesterol, bacteriorhodopsin and phototropin.

 With eyesight, there is the additional task of extracting information from the radiation, providing both thermodynamic and information-theoretic constraints on the evolution of the eye.

 - **Radiation entropy maximisation**: solar radiation is the main source of high-exergy free energy in the open biosphere, and its exploitation is therefore strongly selected for (e.g. photosynthesis).
 Solar radiation contains both energy and entropy, with slightly different Wien peaks for the two.
 The eye evolved to maximise the information extracted from the radiation, and the eye's spectral sensitivity is optimised to the maximum entropy peak instead of the energy peak.
-Sources: [here](https://www.nature.com/articles/srep36038) and [here](https://www.nature.com/articles/s41598-017-01622-6).
+Sources: ([Delgado-Bonal & Martín-Torres, 2016](https://www.nature.com/articles/srep36038)) and ([Delgado-Bonal, 2017](https://www.nature.com/articles/s41598-017-01622-6)).

 - **Utility-based coding**: updates the opponent process theory explaining how S, M, L cone signals are encoded in the optic nerve and visual pathway.
 The new theory describes the optimal encoding of spectral information given competing selective pressure to extract high-acuity spatial information.
-Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC10527909/pdf/nihms-1907957.pdf)
+Source: ([Conway, Malik-Moraleda & Gibson, 2023](https://pmc.ncbi.nlm.nih.gov/articles/PMC10527909/pdf/nihms-1907957.pdf)).

 - **Principal components of reflectance spectra**: the encoding of S, M and L into three channels can be explained by the observation that the three channels are the first three PCs in a PCA of the reflectance spectra of natural materials and scenes, encoding 98\% of the total variance.
 This allows minimal information loss with the fewest number of channels, a consequence of the fact that the eye evolved to extract information from the environment.
-Source: [here](https://opg.optica.org/josaa/abstract.cfm?uri=josaa-17-2-218)
+Source: ([Chiao, Cronin & Osorio, 2000](https://opg.optica.org/josaa/abstract.cfm?uri=josaa-17-2-218)).

 ### Evolution of photosynthesis